 \section{Introduction}

 Count data naturally arise in many applied disciplines such as actuarial science, medicine, biology and economics, among many others.
 The Poisson distribution is likely to be the most popular model for such type of data mainly for its simplicity.
 Nevertheless, observations may exhibit over-dispersion, under-dispersion, zero-inflation or heavy tails, thus precluding the use of the Poisson model as a suitable model.
-A plethora of count distributions have been introduced that can model these features (e.g., \cite{johnson2005univariate}).
+A plethora of count distributions have been introduced that can model these features (e.g., \citealt{johnson2005univariate}).
 Classical examples are the Negative Binomial for over-dispersion and the zero-inflated Poisson for excesses of zeroes.
-The Poisson-Tweedie family of distributions, which has been studied by several authors with different parametrization (e.g., \cite{el2011}, \cite{barabesi2018tempered}, \cite{baccini2016random} \cite{barabesi2014note}), is able to fit a wide range of mean-variance ratio and tail heaviness.
-Moreover, in order to model over-dispersed data, Tsylova and Ekgauz \cite{tsylova2017using} and Castellares et al. \cite{castellares2018bell} introduced the one-parameter Bell family of distributions on the basis of the well-known Bell series expansion (\cite{bell1934numbers}).
+The Poisson-Tweedie family of distributions, which has been studied by several authors with different parametrization (e.g., \citealt{el2011, barabesi2018tempered, baccini2016random, barabesi2014note}), is able to fit a wide range of mean-variance ratio and tail heaviness.
+Moreover, in order to model over-dispersed data, \cite{tsylova2017using} and \cite{castellares2018bell} introduced the one-parameter Bell family of distributions on the basis of the well-known Bell series expansion (\citealt{bell1934numbers}).
 These laws have many appealing properties, since they are members of the one-parameter exponential family and are infinitely divisible.
-Subsequently, Castellares et al. \cite{castellares2020two} introduced the two-parameter Bell family $-$ also known as the Bell-Touchard family $-$ which has been adopted for modelling actuarial data (\cite{bhatifamily}).
-A further distribution which has many interesting applications in the setting of queueing theory and branching processes (\cite{johnson2005univariate}) is the Borel law (\cite{borel1942emploi}).
+A further distribution which has many interesting applications in the setting of queueing theory and branching processes (\citealt{johnson2005univariate}) is the Borel law (\citealt{borel1942emploi}).